Skip to main content

 Homeschool children are invited to attend a program exploring a STEAM topic each session.
 The only requirement is imagination and registration!

-Children and their families are invited to come and read to certified therapy dogs.
+All children and their families are invited to come and read to certified therapy dogs!

 Merrillville - Meeting Room B,Meeting Room C,Meeting Room D

-English classes are for participants who are learning English as a second language.
+English Classes for participants who are learning English as a second language.
 Different levels are available.
 Classes are free.
+Call 219-769-3541 ext.
+337 for more information.

 Dyer-Schererville - Children's Programming Room